yoshiteru-nakamura/yoshiteru-nakamura.github.io/TweetLinkandTitlemod/index.md

 ---

-# Tweet Link and Title
+# Tweet Link and Title mod
 + This is a shortcut to link the URL and title of the page currently being viewed on iOS / iPad OS to Twitter.
  Modified to automatically delete extra UTM parameters.